cschram/dspace/README.md

 # DSpace

 DSpace is a little space shmup game.
-It's a rewrite of a game I made a few years ago, this time written in D mostly as an excersize to learn the language and game programming patterns.
+It's a rewrite of a game I made a few years ago, this time written in D mostly as an exercise to learn the language and game programming patterns.

 ```
 $ unzip lib.zip